Skip to main content

 Who provides mobile hospice and palliative care at home?

-Mobile hospice and palliative teams are provided by various organizations.
+Mobile hospice and palliative teams are provided by various organisations.
 Palliative care teams are made up of doctors, nurses, nursing assistants, care assistants, social workers, social education workers and other professional groups as required.
-They all have special training.
+They all have undergone special training.

 Under the following link you will find further information and an overview of hospice and palliative care facilities in Austria:

-If you live at home and would like to be in a group of equally affected people during the day or on an hourly basis, then a day hospice could be an option for you.
-There you will have the opportunity to talk to people who are also affected by serious, incurable illnesses.
+If you live at home and would like spend time among people facing similar challenges during the day or for a few hours during the day, then a day hospice could be an option for you.
+These facilities provide a space to talk to people who are also affected by serious, incurable illnesses.

-If you are a relative caring for a seriously and terminally ill person at home, it can be a relief for you if the sick relative visits a day hospice.
+If you are a relative caring for a seriously and terminally ill person at home, a day hospice can provide additional support, giving you a chance to rest while your loved one attends the hospice.

 What services do day hospices offer?

 The services offered by day hospices vary: some day hospices offer medical, nursing and therapeutic services.
-Other day hospices focus on organizing the day together and on activities such as walks, cooking together and socializing.
-Day hospices are homely, have a kitchen and rooms for joint activities and therapy.
+Other day hospices focus on activities such as walks, cooking together and socialising.
+Day hospices are designed to feel homely, offering a kitchen and rooms for joint activities and therapy.

-Day hospices are not available in all federal states.
+Day hospices are not available in all federal provinces.

 What does a visit to a day hospice cost?

-The cost contributions for visiting a day hospice vary depending on the provider and federal state.
-Some day hospices are free to visit, while in other day hospices the cost contribution is based on your income and care allowance.
+The cost contributions for visiting a day hospice vary depending on the provider and federal province.
+Some day hospices are free to visit, while for other day hospices the cost contribution is based on your income and care allowance.
 Alternatively, a fixed cost contribution is payable, regardless of income and care allowance.

 Last update: July 2, 2025